Unit: School of Engineering and Applied Science

 Application of experimental methods to the design of experiments.
 Topics include data acquisition, hypothesis testing, and uncertainty assessment.
 Students will complete an array of experiments requiring the examination of test equipment and procedures for heat transfer, mechanical and fluid systems.

 Coverage of the design process including project management, specifications, budgeting and case histories, Conceptual, preliminary, and detailed design phases.
 Technical proposal and report preparation and technical presentations.
 Organization of design teams to work on specific semester long mechanical design projects selected to illustrate the design process.
-Prerequisite: MAE 3620.
+Engineering 4th Year Standing or instructor permission.

 A continuation of MAE 4610 that applies the design process to projects.
 Organization of design teams to work on specific semester-long design projects, including oral presentations and written reports.
-Prerequisite: MAE 3620.
+Pre- or Co-Requisite MAE 4610

 For master's students.